London Housing Panel

 60 second overview

-We're partnering with the Mayor of London to establish the London Housing Panel, which will bring together voluntary and community organisations with a particular interest in housing in London.
+We're working with the Mayor of London to establish the London Housing Panel, which from summer 2019 will bring together voluntary and community organisations with a particular interest in housing in London.

 Our work in housing